 - 6. Using two wrenches, separate the ground-joint union in the gas supply piping at the furnace. - 7.
-Remove the piping between the gas valve and the ground-joint union.
+Remove the piping between the Gas Valve and the ground-joint union.
 (If applicable). - 8.
-Remove all screws securing the burner assembly to the furnace. - Carefully remove the burner assembly from the furnace.
+Remove all screws securing the Manifold Assembly to the Burner Box. - Carefully remove the burner assembly from the furnace.
 DO NOT DAMAGE THE IGNITER WHILE REMOVING THE BURNER ASSEMBLY. - 10.
 Inspect the burners for accumulated dust or debris.
 If necessary carefully clean them with a soft wire brush and a vacuum cleaner.
 DO NOT DAMAGETHE IGNITER WHILE CLEANING THE BURNER. - 11.
-Replace all the parts in reverse order that they were removed. - 12.
+Replace all the parts in reverse order from which they were removed. - 12.
 Follow the lighting instructions found on the furnace door to return the furnace to operation.
 Verify proper operation after servicing.